jessecanderson/jessecanderson/README.md

     )
 ```

-- 🔭 I’m currently working on ...
+## 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Javascript and React/Next
+- 🌱 I’m currently learning Javascript
+- 🌱 Learning different web frameworks with React, Next.JS
+- 🌱 Trying out GoLang and frameworks created with that
 - 💬 Ask me about Anything

 I'm a developer trying to learn and grow.
-As a way to push myself I'm activally learning more on iOS/mobile dev work around native, flutter, and React Native as well as growing as a web developer through learning React as well as Next.JS and doing some node work for some back end learning.
-Taking a stab at GoLang in order to write efficent and fast API's.
+As a way to push myself I'm activally learning more mobile developement as a web development through learning Javascript, React, Next.JS, Node, and Bun to fully understand the full stack development.
+I am also taking a stab at GoLang in order to write efficent and fast multithreaded API's.

 I'm still learning, and always trying to push myself.
 I love to build things and feel most productive when I'm building something I feel will benefit the community at large.

-I'm interested in collaboration on mobile projects, just ping me and I can see what I can help with.
+I'm interested in collaboration on projects, just ping me and I can see what I can help with.

+## 📫 How to reach me:
 [![Twitter: sockeyes51](https://img.shields.io/twitter/follow/sockeyes51?label=sockeyes51&style=social)](https://twitter.com/sockeyes51)
 [![Instagram: jesse.c.anderson](https://img.shields.io/badge/jesse.c.anderson-lightgrey?style=flat-square&logo=Instagram&link=https://www.instagram.com/jesse.c.anderson/)](https://www.instagram.com/jesse.c.anderson/)
 [![Linkedin: jessecanderson](https://img.shields.io/badge/-jessecanderson-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/jessecanderson/)](https://www.linkedin.com/in/jessecanderson/)